Jurchen people: History

-Prehistory and antiquity
+Origin

+Mohe origin

-When the Jurchens first entered Chinese records in 748, they inhabited the forests and river valleys of the land which is now divided between China's Heilongjiang Province and Russia's Primorsky Krai province.
+When the Jurchens first entered Chinese records in 748, they inhabited the forests and river valleys of the land which is now divided between China's Heilongjiang Province and Russia's Primorsky Krai.
 In earlier records, this area was known as the home of the Sushen (c.
 1100 BC), the Yilou (around AD 200), the Wuji (c.
 500), and the Mohe (c.
 700).
 Scholarship since the Qing period traces the origin of the Jurchens to the "Wanyen tribe of the Mohos" around Mt Xiaobai, or to the Heishui or Blackwater Mohe, and some sources stress the continuity between these earlier peoples with the Jurchen but this remains conjectural.

 The tentative ancestors of the Jurchens, the Tungusic Mohe tribes, were people of the multi-ethnic kingdom of Balhae.
 The Mohe enjoyed eating pork, practiced pig farming extensively, and were mainly sedentary.
 They used both pig and dog skins for coats.
-They were predominantly farmers and grew soybean, wheat, millet, and rice in addition to hunting.
-Like all Tungus people, the Mohe practiced slavery.
+They were predominantly farmers and grew soybean, wheat, millet, and rice in addition to hunting. the Mohe practiced slavery.
 Horses were rare in the region they inhabited until the 10th century under the domination of the Khitans.
 The Mohe rode reindeer.